Twitter suspensions: 2022 suspensions of journalists

-On 15 December 2022, a number of journalists, including journalists from The New York Times, CNN, Washington Post, and Voice of America had their accounts suspended.
-Musk claimed that the accounts had received a seven day suspension for violating the platforms "doxxing" policy by sharing his “exact real-time location”, with him comparing it to “assassination coordinates”.
+On 15 December 2022, ten journalists, including journalists from The New York Times, CNN, Washington Post, and Voice of America had their accounts suspended.
+Musk claimed that the accounts had received a seven-day suspension for violating the platforms "doxxing" policy by sharing his "exact real-time location", with him comparing it to "assassination coordinates".
 However, it was reported that none of the suspended journalists had actually shared Musk's precise real-time location on their accounts.

 The suspensions were condemned by the United Nations, while the European Union threatened sanctions against Twitter under the EU's Digital Services Act that is scheduled to take effect in 2023 and requires social media companies to "respect media freedom and fundamental rights".
 A number of American Democratic Party lawmakers also criticized the bans.

 Reporters Without Borders warned that if the suspensions were in retaliation for the journalists' work on Musk, they would be a "serious violation of the journalists' right to report the news without fear of reprisal".

 Most of the suspensions were lifted the next day, on 16 December 2022, after Musk put the decision on whether to reinstate the suspended accounts through an informal poll where 58.7% of voters chose lifting the suspensions immediately over 41.3% who voted to have the suspensions be lifted after 7 more days.
 The unbanned accounts remained restricted from posting until they removed the tweets that were claimed to be in violation of Twitter rules.
-Some of the journalists later appealed the decision, arguing their tweets weren't in violation.
+Some of the journalists later appealed the decision, arguing their tweets were not in violation.